holixfactory/submarine/README.rst

 Submarine: Python Subtitle Converter
 ====================================

-* Python 2 / 3 compatible subtitle converter.
+* Python 3 subtitle converter.
 * Converts SAMI or SubRip style subtitles to a WEBVTT format.

 Requirements
 ------------

-* Python 2.7.x / 3.3.x or later (Will probably work on 2.6.x and 3.2.x)
+* Python 3.3.x or later (Will probably work any 3.x.x)
 * chardet 2.2.1 or later

 Installation